 Now, no matter how well you watch the weather, clean the boards and smooth your overlapping strokes, you will be doing it all again -- maybe in a year, maybe in five years.
 Typically, newer decks need to be refinished more often than older decks, and of course the stain type, climate and amount of foot-traffic can affect performance, too.
 On average, though, your typical deck will need to be re-stained every couple of years to stay in prime condition.

 Like we said, no small job.
 But for most, this maintenance is a small price to pay for the summer grilling, the morning coffee, the appeal to future buyers and the neighborhood bragging rights.
 And hey, you never know, you might even come to look forward to it, sweat, fumes, waiting, washing and all.

-For more information on deck maintenance, DIY, and related topics, check out the links on the next page.
+For more information on deck maintenance, DIY, and related topics, check out the links below.

 - How to Choose the Right Exterior Wood Stain.
 Benjamin Moore.
 (July 24, 2012) http://www.benjaminmoore.com/en-us/for-your-home/how-to-choose-the-right-exterior-wood-stain